-A responsibility of HSE Managers is leading safety training to keep everyone informed and aware of safety guidelines.
+The responsibility of HSE Managers is to lead safety training to keep everyone informed and aware of safety guidelines.

 Consider ways to make these training sessions comprehensive and worthwhile such as working with a consultant or facilitator to help maximize the impact of your employee education.

 An important question to ask yourself regularly is what messages are employees receiving about what is most important to the company.
 Sometimes, organizations do a great job of saying ‘safety first’, but a terrible job of demonstrating it.
 You should consider what the actions of the organization are communicating, rather than just relying on verbal communication.